alexbarten/translate-roman-numerals/README.md

 ## Future ideas and improvements

-TODO: Add exception handling: illegal combinations
-      like 'VV', 'IL'.
-We should still give back None, but we might
+TODO: Add exception handling: We should give back None, but we might
       raise an exception or add a return code as well...
 TODO: Transform from Arabic numbers to Roman numerals.
 TODO: Enable the library to only _validate_ Roman numerals.